Birthstone Colours and Months – What are Birthstones?

 A symbol of hope, youth, health and fidelity, aquamarine was often thought of as not only the birthstone for March but also as an anniversary gift for married couples.
 It is also believed to embody eternal life due to its colour of the sea and the sky.

 Aquamarine can be found in light pastel blues to deep blue.
-The darker the blue, the more valuable it is because dark blue aquamarines are now quite rare.
+The darker more intense blue, the more valuable it is because dark blue aquamarines are now quite rare.

 Diamonds were first discovered in the 4thCentury BC in India.
 During the Middle Ages, diamonds were often thought to have the ability to cure ailments, whilst in Roman times, it was believed that Cupid’s arrow was tipped with diamonds.